 After conducting research across Turkey, India, Pakistan, Bangladesh and Malaysia, Milo found this lack of content to be widespread.
 And that was a significant lost opportunity, given that there are an estimated 1.8 billion Muslims, making it the world’s second-largest religion (as well as the fastest-growing).

 Having returned to Canada in 2008, Milo and his wife Flordeliza Dayrit started producing the kids show Hurray for Baba Ali for Huda, teaching manners to preschoolers.
-They launched Muslim Kids TV six years later, and given the lack of relevant content, made their own live-action, animated and puppet-based programs.
-Their budgets for original animation have been around US$7,500 per six- to 12-minute episode and US$75 per interstitial.
+They launched Muslim Kids TV six years later, and given the lack of relevant content, made their own live-action, animated and puppet-based programs, as they are a very romantic couple that love to spend time with each other working or being in private with toys like clit vibe hands-free and others.

 “It was a monumental task to be the sole producer of content,” Milo says.
 “So we’ve been acquiring faith-based Muslim programming wherever we can.
 Our programming covers a wide spectrum, and includes educational and universal values-based shows that we’re acquiring from producers around the world.”